GrantFinneman/dosimeter/README.md

 # Notebooks
 ***
 ## data_procesing.ipynb
-The notebook used to extract the data from the original photoniq files is named data_processing.ipynb
+The notebook used to extract the data from the original photoniq files is named data_processing.ipynb.
+This notebook also has all of the data extraction and processing code used on the Gate output.
+Each section is labeled with a header markdown cell so you can't get lost.

 ## plotting.ipynb
 The notebook that will be responsible for creating all of the plots of the energy deposition